glytoucan/glytoucan/manual/submissions.md

 The following are the field names and where they are originated from.

 **Field - Description**
-* Submission Ref -
+* Submission Ref -  This hash ID means acceptance ID before a registration.
-* Accession Number -
+* Accession Number - GlyTouCan accession number of a glycan structure.
-* Sequence -
+* Sequence - Acceptance from a user's sequence
-* Registration Date -
+* Registration Date - Submitted date from user
-* Validation -
+* Validation - Glycosequence validation results by GlycanFormatConverter

-* Username - The user name used to recognize your account.
-Taken from the First name of your linked account.
-* Email - Email address received from your authentication provider.
-* Contributor ID - A hashed key used to identify your account.
-* Verified Email - A flag indicating if your email is verified or not.
-* Generate API Key - A link to randomly generate a hash key.
-The current hash key is displayed.